fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ![Slack](images/slack.png)

-Secondly, we also created a WhatsApp group again just with our group members init which we discuss the project during working hours and we also booked in extra session where we work together and on our respective parts using Team as the platform.
+Secondly, we also created a WhatsApp group again just with our group members init which we discuss the project during our working and personal hours.

 ![Whatsapp](images/whatsapp.png).

+Lastly, to enable us to work together and collaborate effectivly.
+We also booked in extra session where we work together and on our respective parts using Team as the platform.

 ![Teams](images/teams.png).

 # The Project